Awadheshks/Agentic-AI-Foundations-Project/README.md

   }
 }_

-(iv) Choose “Create” to create the action group.
+(viii) Choose “Create” to create the action group.

-(v) Then on the Agent builder page, Choose “Save” and then “Prepare” on the top of the page.
+(ix) Then on the Agent builder page, Choose “Save” and then “Prepare” on the top of the page.
 Now you can use the ‘Test Agent’ section on the right to start testing having conversations with the chatbot.

-(vi) Test the Agent.
+### 3. Test the Agent.

 ![img](https://github.com/Awadheshks/Agentic-AI-Foundations-Project/blob/ef1e2afca5bd6f660a73a2b4f8f30423382416a0/Cart%20Actions-Test%20Agent1.png)
 ![img](https://github.com/Awadheshks/Agentic-AI-Foundations-Project/blob/ef1e2afca5bd6f660a73a2b4f8f30423382416a0/Cart%20Actions-Test%20Agent2.png)